Fevol/obsidian-translate/README.md

 ## Disclaimers
 ### Legal
-Obsidian Translate is not officially associated with any of the aforementioned translation services, it only providers an user-facing UI to integrate with each of the services' APIs.
+Obsidian Translate is not officially associated with any of the aforementioned translation services, it only provides an user-facing UI to integrate with each of the services' APIs.

-Asides from providing machine translation services between two languages, the respective services are not responsible for any modifications or alterations made to the source/translated text, unless explicitly stated in documentation or displayed in the UI.
+Asides from providing machine translation between two languages or detection, the respective services are not responsible for any modifications or alterations made to the source/translated text, unless explicitly stated in documentation or displayed in the UI.